andrewhao/built-to-last-talk/slides.md

 #### Apply It! ⚡️

 ## Step 2: Draw domains on your diagram

+Brainstorm a list of domains.
+They may either be emergent or predefined

 Overlay your domains on top of the ERD diagram